olafjanssen/NodeJsIntro/README.md

 # NodeJsIntro
-Materials for a Node.JS introduction workshop
+Materials for a Node.JS introduction workshop.
+The remainder of the materials will be in Dutch.

+You can view the presentation at [https://gitpitch.com/olafjanssen/NodeJsIntro](https://gitpitch.com/olafjanssen/NodeJsIntro).

 ## Attributions
 * Command Prompt Cheat Sheet, taken from [Columbia University](http://www.cs.columbia.edu/~sedwards/classes/2015/1102-fall/Command%20Prompt%20Cheatsheet.pdf).